 Professor Margaret Sutherland

 Professor Margaret Sutherland is a senior lecturer in additional support for learning at the University of Glasgow, Scotland and a Fellow of the Royal Society of Arts.
-She is the Director of Partnerships, Communication and External Engagement in the School of Education and of the Scottish Network for Able Pupils and Deputy Director of the Centre for Research and Development in Adult and Lifelong Learning.
-She coordinates the Masters in Inclusive Education: research, policy and practice.
-She has 35 years teaching experience in schools and higher education.
+She is the Director of Partnerships, Communication and External Engagement in the School of Education and of the Scottish Network for Able Pupils.
+She has 40 years teaching experience in schools and higher education.
 She has written in the field of gifted education and is the author of a number of academic papers, chapters and books on the subject.
-Her book, Gifted and Talented in the Early Years has been translated into German, Slovenian and will soon be translated into Hungarian.
-She is visiting professor at the Centre for Psychology, Giftedness, and Research on Excellence at the University of Erlangen-Nuremberg.
+Her book, Gifted and Talented in the Early Years has been translated into German and Slovenian.
 She also serves on the editorial board of the Korean Journal of Educational Policy, Journal for the Education of the Gifted, the Journal for Talent Development and High Performance, The Journal of Gifted Education and Creativity.
 She is a member of the editorial advisory board for the Journal of Research in Special Educational Needs, the British Journal of Special Education and Support for Learning.
-She regularly gives keynote addresses at conferences and has worked across the UK and has been invited to work with staff, teachers and students in Tanzania; Malawi; Korea; Virginia, USA; Slovenia; The Netherlands; Poland; Germany; Sweden; New Zealand and Denmark.
+She regularly gives keynote addresses at conferences and has led courses, workshops and seminars across the UK and has been invited to work with staff, teachers and students in Africa, Europe, Australasia, China and North America.
 She is an elected member and treasurer of the executive committee for the World Council for Gifted and Talented Children.

 In print: Sutherland, M. (2012) Gifted and Talented in the Early Years: a practical guide for 4-6 year olds London: SAGE.